elisabethdeltoro/elisabethdeltoro/README.md

 ## ✨ Hi! ✨
 I'm Elisabeth, an artist and analyst interested in how technology and statistics can improve lives.
-Last year I wrapped up a master's degree (check my dissertation project out at **[the-test-play.co.uk](https://www.the-test-play.co.uk)** or the similarly named **[repository](https://github.com/elisabethdeltoro/the-test-play)** on this account).
-Now, I'm refocusing on more artsy, civically minded projects.
+If you're looking for a one project summary of my interests and abilities you can check out my master's dissertation project at **[the-test-play.co.uk](https://www.the-test-play.co.uk)** or the similarly named **[repository](https://github.com/elisabethdeltoro/the-test-play)** on this account.
+I'm always looking to join more artsy, civically minded projects.
 My specialties are large data set analytics and visualizations.

 ### Credentials
  - <b>Master of Science</b> in Digital Society and Social Change from the University of Glasgow</br>